hadyanalhaf/Laravel10-WayPOS-API/README.md

-This repository is only used for temporary evidence. will be deleted soon.
+# This repository is used for temporary portfolio needs.
+The aim is to provide proof for the need for internship registration which will soon be removed.
 Thank You